Fudgedotdotdot/hidemyhtml/README.md

 ./assets/styles.css
 ./index.html
 ```
-The tool uses a template page to insert the login page into.
+The tool inserts and hides the login page into a template page.
 The template is stored in the `template/*` directory and additional templates can be added.

 To create a new template, you have to make sure to keep the `ENCODED_HTML_HERE`  in the HTML file and `DECODER_HERE` in the CSS file.
 The way you trigger the decoding process is up to you, the example template has, surprisingly, an example on how you could do so.